What is KYC (Know Your Customer) and Why It Matters

 KYC, or Know Your Customer, is a process that businesses, particularly in the financial sector, use to verify the identities of their clients.
 The main aim of KYC is to help prevent fraud, money laundering, and other illegal activities by ensuring that companies understand who they are engaging with.

-The KYC process typically involves collecting and validating personal information, such as:
+The KYC process typically involves collecting and verifying information such as:

 • Identity verification: Documents like government-issued IDs, passports, or driver’s licenses.